Mysanthropium/Battleships/README.md

 ![hitall](assets/images/hitall.jpg)

 ### Implemented Features
-* The user is able to start over with 10 more tries in the same game.
+* The user is able to try again with 10 more tries in the same game.
+* The user will be told if they enter wrong characters in row and column.

 ### How to play
 1. Choose wether or not you want to play enter 'y'.